TaraRhoseyn/kicks_ecomm_store/README.md

 ## Bug Squashing

-**Bug 1**: Product model throwing errors when attempting to make migration **Fix**:  Change attribute on an IntegerField from max_digits to the Django method MaxValueValidator.
+- **Bug 1**: Product model throwing errors when attempting to make migration
+- **Fix**:  Change attribute on an IntegerField from max_digits to the Django method MaxValueValidator.
 Add on_delete attribute to ForeignKeys.
 Add max_digits attribute to DecimalFields.
+- **Bug 2**: When searching using the search bar Django would throw a FieldError and could not resolve 'name_icontains'.
+- **Fix**: From consulting Django documentation I realised I had mistakenly only used one underscore (_) instead of two before 'icontains'.

 ## Deployment